 Atlantic Maritimes Tour

 Experience the fresh salt air, unspoiled nature, rich history and warm hospitality of one of the world’s most popular destinations on our most comprehensive bus tour of the Canadian Maritimes.
+Combine this tour with our Newfoundland and Labrador’s Viking Trail Tour for an 18-day east-coast experience!

 - Bay of Fundy, home to the world's highest tides